Ticket to Work FAQ’s

-- You worked in the 18 months prior to assigning your Ticket to LandAjob and earned more than $750/per month (this would slightly decrease the payments available from your Ticket).
+- You worked in the 18 months prior to assigning your Ticket to LandAjob and earned more than $780/per month in 2015 and $810 per month in 2016 (this would slightly decrease the payments available from your Ticket).

 - You assigned your Ticket to another organization prior to assigning it to LandAjob and some of the Ticket payments will go to that first EN.